MYassineMarouani/SoccerManagementProject/README.md

 # SoccerManagementProject
-This a Soccer management CRUD web application built with Angular&Springboot all you need to run this project :
+.This a Soccer management CRUD web application built with Angular&Springboot all you need to run this project :
 1) Download The Frontend & Backend Files uploaded
 2) Download Spring Tools Suite